spotify/threaddump-analyzer/README.md

 the copyright belongs to Spotify AB.

 ## TODO
-* Add thread stack traces to the parse result.

-* Add thread stacks to the output.

 * Group threads with the same stacks and show the most common stack traces and their names first.